LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 So let's jump in ...

 ## From Data to Visualization

 The general Bokeh workflow can be outlined as follows:

 **Prepare The Data**

 Any good data visualization starts with, you guessed it - data.
-I will assume that you have a basic knowledge of handling data in Python, and if not feel free to check out the [growing number of excellent RealPythoin tutorials on the subject](https://realpython.com/tutorials/data-science/).
-This step commonly involves data handling libraries like ```pandas``` or ```numpy```  and is all about taking the required steps to transform it into a form that is best suited for the visualization you plan to represent it with.
+I will assume that you have a basic knowledge of handling data in Python, and if not feel free to check out the [growing number of excellent RealPython tutorials on the subject](https://realpython.com/tutorials/data-science/).
+This step commonly involves data handling libraries like ```pandas``` or ```numpy```  and is all about taking the required steps to transform it into a form that is best suited for your intended visualization.

 **Determine Where The Visualization Will Be Rendered**

-The first step is to determine how you want to generate and ultimately view your visualization.
+From there, determine how you want to generate and ultimately view your visualization.
 The primary option is to generate an HTML file.
 However, Bokeh also makes it extremely easy to render your visualization right in a Jupyter notebook.

 **Set Up The Figure(s)**

 From here you will assemble your figure, preparing the canvas for your visualization.
 It is this step in which you can customize everything from the titles to the tick marks.
-Additionally, it is at this step where you can set up a suite of tools that can be leveraged in interacting with your plot - hover actions, selection options, click behaviors, etc.
+Additionally, it is at this step where you can set up a suite of tools that can be leveraged in interacting with your plot - hover actions, selection options, etc.

 **Connect To and Draw Your Data**

 Next you will utilize Bokeh's multitude of renderers to give shape to your data.
-Here you have the flexibility to draw your data from scratch using the many Glyph options - all of which are easily customizable.
+Here you have the flexibility to draw your data from scratch using the many available glyph options - all of which are easily customizable.
 While drawing visualizations from scratch may sound scary, Bokeh has some built-in functionality for building things like [stacked bar charts](https://bokeh.pydata.org/en/latest/docs/user_guide/categorical.html#stacked) or examples for creating more advanced visualizations like [network graphs](https://bokeh.pydata.org/en/latest/docs/user_guide/graph.html) and [maps](https://bokeh.pydata.org/en/latest/docs/user_guide/geo.html).

 **Organize the Layout**